Statement of Compliance with the QCA Corporate Governance Code

 The Board is responsible for the Group’s system of internal controls and for reviewing its effectiveness.
 Such a system is designed to mitigate the risk of failure to achieve business objectives and can only provide reasonable, but not absolute, assurance against material misstatement or loss.

 There is an ongoing process for identifying, evaluating and managing the Group’s significant risks and is regularly reviewed by the Board.
-This has been of particular importance during the COVID-19 pandemic and the Group has found its processes to be robust minimising any impact of the lockdown.
+This was of particular importance during the COVID-19 pandemic and the Group found its processes to be robust minimising any impact of the lockdown.

 The internal control procedures are delegated to Executive Directors and senior management in the Group, operating within a clearly defined departmental structure.
 The Board regularly reviews the internal control procedures in light of the ongoing assessment of the Group’s significant risks.